 How does it work?

-Each day in the week leading up to the workshop, you’ll receive one simple task to complete.
-These tasks are designed to get you workshop-ready and lay the groundwork for a consistent journalling practice following the workshop.
+Each day (from Sunday to Friday), you’ll receive one simple task to complete.
+These tasks are designed to get you ready for our first live session, as well as lay the groundwork for a consistent long-term journalling practice.

 How many times have you signed up (and paid!) for a workshop, only to leave the recording gathering dust in your email inbox, waiting for that mythical “perfect time to watch”?